Should I Watch..? The Living Daylights

 The story is pretty weak - you can tell that they ran out of ideas once Fleming's short story finished.
 There is little cohesion to the film and makes an already complex plot almost impossible to follow.
 Take the character of Whittaker as an example - did the film really need him?
 What did he bring to the movie besides an additional shoot-out after the main battle in Afghanistan?
 I honestly cannot remember.

 He's not helped by the supporting cast - Krabbé isn't too bad but d'Abo's gooey-eyed routine as the film's sole Bond girl gets annoying very quickly and is a far cry from the more proactive female characters we see in Bond films these days.
 Wisniewski's Necros is also a poor henchman with little to distinguish him from any of the other anonymous grunts.
 Aside from the stunt work, there's little to get that excited about here.
 It doesn't feel memorable or as engaging as it should, probably due to the fact that most audiences won't have a clue as to what's going on.
 I suspect that nobody really knew what to expect from Dalton, who barely cracks a smile in the entire picture and is utterly devoid of Bond's signature charm and wit.
-If anything, he feels a bit like "Rambo" in a tuxedo...
+If anything, he feels a bit like Rambo (3) in a tuxedo which is something that would come to the fore in his second and final outing as 007, Licence To Kill (4).

 Should I watch it?